Five questions to help you laser focus on your ideal client

 Are they more masculine or feminine?

-This isn’t necessarily about gender, although it can be.
-Each of us has a balance of masculine and feminine energy inside us, and some people lean more towards one than the other.
+This isn’t necessarily about gender by the way, although it can be.
+Each of us has a balance of masculine and feminine energy inside us, we all fall somewhere on that spectrum.

-While I can work with men and women, and have worked with both for years, something about working with strong women lights me up inside and in turn I do some of my best work for other women.
+For example, while I can obviously work with anyone, and have for years, something about working with strong women lights me up inside, and in turn I do some of my best work for other women.